 Home Park has quite a large car park at the ground, which is free.
 It is operated on a 'first in before the game, first out after the game basis'.
-If you are last in, then on average it takes around half an hour to clear.
+It can take up to half an hour to clear after the game.
 The car park will probably be full an hour or so before kick-off.
 The car park is run by the Council and cars parked incorrectly, not in the marked bays, are likely to end up with a parking ticket.
-There is some street parking on the side roads on your right as you drive down Outland Road but do be wary of parking on streets in the nearby area, as some require residents parking permits.
-There are also parking restrictions in the Life Centre next to the ground, with enforcement officers patrolling frequently, anyone found parking there illegally will be clamped.
+There is some on street parking in the side roads on your right as you drive down Outland Road but do be wary as some require residents parking permits.
+There are also parking restrictions in the Life Centre car park next to the ground, with enforcement officers patrolling frequently on match days.

 Plymouth station is about a mile from Home Park, so either grab a taxi, or take a twenty minute walk.
 As you come out of the station turn right and down the hill under the railway bridge.
 Just keep walking straight along this road (A386) and you will eventually reach the ground on your right.
 Alternately at the roundabout just downhill from the station, turn right into Central Park Avenue, then take the second left into Holdsworth Street, which will lead you up a steep hill into Central Park, where you will see the ground as soon as you reach the top of the hill.

 Where to eat and drink.